mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

-In particular, Control Plane service expects the name of two types of policies, one that allows viewing Fast Data runtime configuration and status (e.g. `fd_control_plane_allow_view`) and one for interacting with it (e.g. `fd_control_plane_allow_edit`), that is changing its component's state.
-These two policies can be configured within the `settings` object that is found within the service configuration config map, as follows:
+In particular, Control Plane service expects the name of two types of policies, one that allows viewing Fast Data runtime configuration and status (e.g. `fd_control_plane_allow_view`) and one for interacting with it (e.g. `fd_control_plane_allow_edit`), that is changing its components' state.
+These two policies name can be configured within the `settings` object that is found within the service configuration config map, as follows:

 ```json